 - promoting understanding, learning and continuous improvement; and

 - ensuring that the needs of users are central.

-The Council is chaired by the Senior President of Tribunals, currently the Right Honourable Sir Ernest Ryder.
-Membership of the Council includes senior representatives from members of the judiciary, civil servants concerned with administrative justice, public service ombudsman and other public sector complaint handling bodies, legal professional bodies, non-governmental organisations or groups representing ‘users’ of administrative justice and academics and other experts in the field of administrative justice, including those from, and working with, devolved administrations.
+The Council is chaired by the Senior President of Tribunals, Sir Keith Lindblom.
+Membership of the Council includes senior representatives from members of the judiciary, civil servants concerned with administrative justice, public service ombudsman and other public sector complaint handling bodies, non-governmental organisations or groups representing ‘users’ of administrative justice and academics and other experts in the field of administrative justice, including those from, and working with, devolved administrations.